prak112/solita-dev-academy-exercise/README.md

 - **Backend :**
     - Language : Python 3.11
         - REASON : Learning C# but have enough proficiency with methods and classes to implement a backend application

 - **Database :**
     - Maria DB 11.1
         - REASON : Mostly for a single reason that it is an open-source RDBMS that is compatible with multiple operating systems and programming languages

 - **Web Server Framework**
-    - Django (*version to declare*)
+    - Django (4.2.1)
-        - REASON : Compatibility of Django with MariaDB is mainly because it supports modeling and managing databases (CRUD operations)
+        - REASON : Compatibility of Django with MariaDB to support modeling and managing database (CRUD operations)
+        - MVC (Model-View-Controller) Framework